silitics/rugpi/www/docs/ctrl/hooks.md

 :::

 Hooks are provided with the operation as the first and the stage as the second argument.
 This allows you to write a hook that should run at multiple stages in a single file and then symlink this file into the respective locations.
 As certain operations and stages may be added in the future, and those may provide further arguments, **a hook should do nothing in case of unknown arguments**.
+Note that it is also fine to ignore the first two arguments and assume that a hook only runs when it should based on its path.

 In the following, we document the available hooks.